norifumi92/machinelearning_seasonone/README.md

 # Python Machine Learning Module

 Welcome to Python Machine Learning Module.
-You can make use of materials shared here to expedite your own machine learning project!
+You can make use of the materials shared here to expedite your own machine learning project!

 ## Getting Started